 change blindness.
 If we don’t expect to see a minor change, we’re subconsciously bound to overlook it.

-Now, the problem here is that tweaking CSS is all about unexpected changes, and CSS is to blame.
-Once you add a new class or CSS rule on one age, it will almost certainly override something on a completely different page.
-As a result, your users are more likely to spot the bug than your testers.
+Now, the problem here is that tweaking the UI is all about unexpected changes, and CSS is to blame.
+Once you add a new class or CSS rule on one page, it will almost certainly override something on a completely different page.
+As a result, your users are more likely to spot the bug than your QA team.

 Visual regression testing with PhantomCSS or WebdriverCSS

-Now, as far as automation goes, popular code-based software testing solutions don’t seem to offer much in terms of ROI.
+As far as automated image comparison goes, popular code-based image comparison solutions don’t offer much in terms of ROI.
 Even though they spare you from having to eyeball each page in search of layout regressions, they also tend to over-complicate things that are supposed to be simple.
-Let’s look at a couple of examples to see what I’m talking about.
+There’s a case illustrating what I’m talking about.

 About a year ago, 10up’s lead frontend developer John Bellah posted this neat guide to visual regression testing with PhantomCSS.
 The article itself is great, but what really caught my eye was the top comment:

 This solution makes you install multiple modules and setup complex testing environments, it requires coding, and in the end, it still produces brittle tests.
 Even though visual regression testing is important, there’s just too much overhead in trying to make PhantomCSS work the way it’s supposed to.

-Of course, PhantomCSS isn’t the only code-based tool out there that allows you to automate visual regression tests.
+Of course, PhantomCSS and WebDriverCSS aren’t the only code-based tools out there that allow you to automate visual regression tests.
 The problem is other popular platforms aren’t making things easier.
-Take a look at WebdriverCSS, and you’ll face the same exact issues.
-In fact, solid programming background is even more critical with this one.
+Take a look at Wraith, BackstopJS, or Gemini, and you’ll face the same exact issues.
+In fact, solid programming background might be even more critical with some of these.